georgewlkly/georgewlkly.github.io/_posts/2026-02-02-Twenty-Minute-Prototyping.md

 This wasn't an optimal process: I was using a simple prompt in line with Mollick’s original post, which left a lot of planning and decision-making to Claude Code&#8212;exactly the opposite approach to what I would advise clients in one of my training courses.
 I twice exhausted my session usage allowance on a Claude Pro plan going down wrong directions, and burned through another £10 of extra usage because I was too impatient to wait for it to reset.
 Quite a lot of that was diagnosing issues with my GitHub setup that a competent developer would have spotted faster.

-[The result is far from perfect, but it's playable and completable](https://www.georgewalkley.com/overwinter) and several friends with a similar frame of cultural reference have said nice things about it.
-The code is all on [my GitHub repo](https://github.com/georgewlkly/overwinter), including a walkthrough file if you get stuck.
+[The result is far from perfect, but it's playable and completable](https://www.georgewalkley.com/overwinter).
+Several friends with a similar frame of cultural reference said nice things about it.
+(The code is all on [my GitHub repo](https://github.com/georgewlkly/overwinter), including a walkthrough file if you get stuck).

 Let’s assume you’re not a middle-aged nerd: what is the wider relevance of this?
 Well, my immediate impression was: if something like this can be delivered with a casual, twenty-minute commitment of time, what could be done with a more deliberate process over twenty hours or twenty days?